veracity/veracity-documentation/sections/dataplatform/query/eventqueryapi2.md

-﻿---
+---
 author: Veracity
-description: Gives an overview of the Veracity Data Platform services and related components.
+description: This is a tutorial how to call API endpoints of Data Workbench with sample Python code.
 ---

-# heading 1
-text
+# Query datasets using API